Part 1 - Introduction To OAuth

 Enhancing SecurityLink to heading

-There is a security risk with the flow mentioned above.
+There is a potential security risk with the flow mentioned above.
 The entire authorization flow is happening on the front channel, from the browser, which can be listened to by an attacker.
-In that case, an attacker can intercept the flow and grab the OAuth Authorization Token for malicious activities.
+In that case, an attacker can intercept the flow and grab the OAuth Access Token for malicious activities.

-To guard the authorization flow from attackers, OAuth has introduced another token called the OAuth authorization code.
-This will be passed totally through the back channel which is highly secure.
-If an attacker was intercepting the user’s browser, the attacker would only be able to access the front channel requests, not back channel, so the attacker would not get access to the authorization code.
+To guard the authorization flow from attackers, OAuth 2.0 has introduced another token called the OAuth Authorization Code.
+The client receives this code via the front channel (browser redirect) and exchanges it securely for an access token via the back channel (direct server-to-server request).
+The Access Token is communicated through the back channel.
+If an attacker was intercepting the user’s browser, the attacker would only be able to access the front channel requests, not back channel, so the attacker would not get the Access Token.

-Once the client has the Authorization Code, the next step for the client is to request and Authorization Token from the Authorization Server.
-Once the client has the Authorization Token, the client can freely make Facebook posts for the specified user.
+Once the client has the Access Token, the client can freely make Facebook posts for the specified user.

 Diagram Legend